shubhojyoti/enjoyablerecipes-hugo/content/recipe/doi-maach-fish-curry-curd.md

 "Now put the remaining curd, add little bit sugar and salt.
 Make sure the curd remains thick so do not over cook."

-"Lay the fish in a dish and garnish with fresh coriander leaves and 1tbsp of raw mustard oil." >}}
+"Lay the fish in a dish and garnish with fresh coriander leaves and 1 tbsp of raw mustard oil." >}}